ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 ## Race

-- Not too messy start for me, but probably because enough near the front and on the outside of the first turn
+I had been warned by Johannes that the start can be a mess.
+You have got about 1000 people starting on a road that quickly turns onto a path.
+My starting close to the front and on the outside of the first turn seems to have mostly mitigated that for me.
+I never felt trapped.
+Not everyone was as lucky.
+That first turn onto the smaller path has two bollards sticking out.
+Someone a metre or two in front of me did not see them in time and took a tumble after hitting one.
+At least the poles were packed in a soft material.

+The start has a lot of people finding their pace.
+I pass quite some, I get passed by others.
+I briefly try sticking with a guy in a white shirt, but soon notice he is going a bit fast for me.
+More around 3:50 if I recall.
+I let him go and after some readjusting fall in behind a short woman in black.
+She ends up falling in behind a guy with orange short and shoes.
+It seems I have found a group.

+- Briefly try sticking with a guy in white-ish shirt but he's going more like 3:55s or so, let him go (1080?
+7k?)
-- After a km or two, settle in behind a woman in black and, eventually, a guy with orange shorts/shoes.
+- After a km or two, settle in behind a woman in black (might be the 14k winner) and, eventually, a guy with orange shorts/shoes.
-- Follow till 9-10 km
+- Follow till about 9 km
 - Woman starts slowing down some, few meter gap on the guy.
 Watch tells me she is going too slow
 - I close the gap, woman tries holding on too still
 - Still does not feel quite right pacewise, watch confirms
 - I get to the front of our little group and just focus on my own race
 - Alone for the rest of the race, not counting people I pass
-- Start of the second lap sees a bit of a slow down.
+- Start of the third lap sees a bit of a slow down.
 - After 2 km someone in blue zooms past me, briefly hold on
 - See the watch jump to 3:45ish, let him go
 - Use it as a motivator to get my pace somewhat right again at least